tunjan/file-organizer/README.md

 # File Organizer

 File Organizer is a Python script that helps you organize files in a directory into categorized folders based on their file extensions.
-It also allows you to rename files based on custom rules or patterns and logs all file movements.
+It also logs all file movements.

 ## Features